eggachecat/ycquant/README.md

 Info
 -----------
+## Use virtualenv on windows
+make dir
+> mkdir env
+create your own virtualenv
+> virtualenv env --no-site-packages active virtualenv
+> env\Scripts\activate.bat
+install depended packages(some packages need to be installed manually on windows such as numpy+mkl)
+> pip install -r requirements.txt

 ## Important

-Simply install
-> pip install git+git://github.com/eggachecat/YCgplearn.git

-Modified gentic.py in gplearn as follows:
+I have modified gentic.py in gplearn as follows:

 changing the code block start at line 472 from: